Welcome to Community Living

 Take note that the common contents inside a property that has a residential strata title refer to unfixed items, such as appliances, works of art, equipment, fittings, and furniture.

-Also, it’s best to get general advice from a strata insurance advisor or manager so that you get an idea how much pay compensation you will get in case you file a strata insurance claim for the common contents in your residential strata.
-You can contact us on this matter.
+Also, it’s best to get general advice from a strata insurance broker or underwriting agent so that you get an idea of how much compensation you will receive in case you file a strata insurance claim for the common contents in your residential strata.

 Now, having adequate liability strata insurance cover for the common property, especially for properties with commercial strata title, is critical as a wide range of people have access to it, and accidents often result in significant claims – not to mention the legal expenses.